 We value diversity, which is why we've taken steps to ensure we provide the best possible care and experience to everyone.

-- Our health care professionals and staff undergo ongoing training to better understand the needs of LGBTQ+ patients.
-This ensures we provide high-quality, knowledgeable LGBTQ+ specific care treat all patients with dignity and respect.
+Our health care professionals and staff undergo annual training to continually understand the needs of LGBTQ+ patients.
+This ensures we provide high-quality, knowledgeable LGBTQ+ specific care to all patients with dignity and respect.

 - We’ve adapted gender identity designation in electronic health records.

 - We offer pronoun stickers for Duke ID badges to help reduce misgendering and make our patients and their families feel safer and welcome.

 - We established an LGBTQ+ affinity group to support the LGBTQ+ community, friends, and advocates.

 Treating our patients and their loved ones with respect is a core value at Duke.
 In addition to thoughtful care at any of our Duke Primary Care clinics, the Duke Family Medicine Center offers primary care services tailored to the preferences and unique needs of LGBTQ+ patients.